ISLGoodTechScholarsOrg/2021_IBM_Code_Challenge_DroneTrafficSystem/README.md

         A diagram depicting technical architecture of main components List of technical components used and its purpose as a table

-2. **code/** : Folder containing all your working source code and compiled outputs.
-    - *source/* : Sub-folder for source code.
-Create further sub-folders to suite your needs
+2. **src/** : Folder containing all your working source code.
+Create/modify further sub-folders to suite your needs
+    -
-    - *binary/* : Sub-folder for compiled/runnable executables, scripts, archives, etc. Create further sub-folders to suite your needs
+3. **bin/** : Sub-folder for compiled/runnable executables, scripts, archives, etc. Create further sub-folders to suite your needs

-3. **data/** : Folder containing all input, intermediate, and output data files
+4. **data/** : Folder containing all input, intermediate, and output data (binary, text, image, etc.) files
-    - *input/* : Folder for input data (binary, text, image, etc.) files, if any, in any format
-    - *working/* : Folder for intermediate or work-in-progress data files, if any, in any format
-    - *output/* : Folder for output data (binary, text, image, etc.) files, if any, in any format

-4. **demo/** : Folder containing one or more videos demonstrating the working of your prototype
+5. **demo/** : Folder containing one or more videos demonstrating the working of your prototype

-5. **presentation/** : Folder containing one or more presentation slides, whiteboards, murals, etc. to aid your pitch during evaluation phase
+6. **presentation/** : Folder containing one or more presentation slides, whiteboards, murals, etc. to aid your pitch during evaluation phase

-6. **license/** : Folder holding ALL license text for the proprietary or open-source components used in your prototype, data, video, or presentation.
+6. **LICENSE/** : A file holding a merged license text for the proprietary or open-source components used in your prototype, data, video, or presentation.
 By default all the contributions adhere to Apache 2.0 license.